 But why choose fostering in the first place?
 For Antony, the decision was personal.
 His own niece and nephew had needed foster care for several years after a family breakdown, and the family remains grateful for the loving care the children received from a foster family.

 “I saw the care they received, and the way a family opened their home to two children who needed it and looked after them as if they were their own,” he says.
 “That stuck with me, and I wanted to do the same for other children.
 We have the room, we have the love to give, so why not?”

 Antony is now a full-time foster carer with Five Rivers, and the couple have cared for a number of children since being approved to foster, including a young person with additional learning needs.
 They are now long-term foster carers to a 15-year-old, who will stay with them until the age of 18 or until able to live independently.

 Fostering can be challenging.
 You need to get to understand the child and they need to get to understand you.
 But the rewards are unlimited

 Antony says: “Fostering can be challenging.
 You need to get to understand the child and they need to get to understand you.
-But the rewards are unlimited.
+But the rewards of fostering are unlimited.”

 “Imagine you have a child that feels isolated, lonely and who will barely say a word.
 After a while, with love and attention, they sit on the sofa watching TV with you, they chat, smile and demand to know what there is to eat in the fridge!
 It’s that progression that makes it all worthwhile; that sense that you’re making a difference.”